-FAQs about making a North Dakota Medical Power of Attorney
+What is a North Dakota Medical Power of Attorney?

 The person giving permission is called the "principal," while the individual or organization gaining powers is called the "agent."
 Suited for North Dakota residents, our Power of Attorney for health care is made for use in Cass County, Burleigh County, Grand Forks County, and in every other part of the state.
 All North Dakota Healthcare PoA forms from Rocket Lawyer can be completely customized for your particular circumstances.
 As a result of this legal document, your agent will be able to offer verification to healthcare institutions and other parties that they can make choices for you when you are not able.